vika-sonne/Python/README.md

 ## Python speed tests
 Python time metric tests suit.
 Used for coding style & interpreter guides.

+One test runs for thousands times to gather it time metric, then averages calculated for this test.
+Here is several kind of tests: get/set data to containers & class attributes, strings manipulation.

 ![](/images/speed_tests.png)

+### Usage
+List available tests:
 ```sh
 python3 ./speed_tests.py -l
 01 array_index_get       for with array[_]